r-gilchrist/optibrium-techtest-rg/README.md

 I also added exit code 411 for where the name wasn't a string in the first place!

+Finally, I realised the DELETE request wasn't actually removing a person from the database, and have fixed.

 ### Security

 Authentication tests have been moved to the first step of each function in `app.py` where appropriate.
 I would assume this is slightly better practice from a security standpoint!